in ,

 • Has the smallest needle size and hurts less

-• Is easily available and less costly
+• It is easily available and less costly

 Which insulin is the safest of all?

 Insulin is the safest drug to treat diabetes.
-However, if the dose is not properly calculated, it may cause the blood sugars to drop to critically low levels resulting in serious hypoglycemia.
+However, if the dose is not properly calculated, it may cause the blood sugars to drop to critically low levels, resulting in serious hypoglycemia.

-Hypoglycemia is the number one effect (or side effect of Insulin).
-It can occur with any insulin but is more common with insulins that have a peak effect.
+Hypoglycemia is the number one effect (or side effect of Insulin.
+It can occur with any insulin, but is more common with insulins that have a peak effect.

 Basal insulins without a peak effect are less likely to cause hypoglycemia compared to prandial insulins.
 Thus, peakless insulins with the longest half-lives are considered the safest of all in terms of the risks of hypoglycemia.